historic-trails/website/docs/sites/las-vegas-plaza-historic-district.md

 {% include figure.html class="img-right" width="33%" caption="Corner Of Las Vegas Plaza" image-url="PlazaDrugs.JPG" %}

-Scenic Las Vegas New Mexico is a city founded with strong historic roots in the Santa Fe Trail.
-The Plaza acts as a centerpiece for the town and represents a continued dedication to the town’s important origins.
-Las Vegas was founded in 1838 as a land grant approved by Governor Francisco Sarracino.
-Las Vegas began as part of the growing effort to expand Mexican settlements along the Santa Fe Trail; it quickly became an essential stop for the extraordinary pioneers, explorers, and traders.
-But, As result of the Spanish American war New Mexico was annexed by the United States thus trading ownership of the land to the United States.
-Las Vegas remained an important stop along the Santa Fe Trail allowing it to remain economically resilient as unique encapsulation of the western ethos.
+Scenic Las Vegas, New Mexico has strong historic roots in the Santa Fe Trail.
+The city was founded in 1838 as part of a land grant approved by Governor Francisco Sarracino; *Vegas Grandes*, as it was called, quickly became an essential stop for the pioneers, explorers, and traders that traversed the Santa Fe Trail.[^1] As a result of the Mexican American War, the American Southwest switched from Mexican to American ownerhsip.
+Las Vegas remained an important stop along the trail, allowing the city to grow economically despite its newfound political affiliation.

- Las Vegas was started as a land grant given to an assortment to families in the Northern New Mexican region named the *“Vegas Grandes”*[^1].
-Nestled at the base of the Pecos Mountains in the Santa Fe Forest Wilderness home to Hermits Peak.
-Sitting on the vast plains  extend from the mountains.
-The Las Vegas settlement began as fledging town with its citizens huddled within its walls that marked the boundaries of the “plaza”.
-Soon the town gained traction and had begun to build permanent homes and buildings of adobe bricks.
-The plaza became the first completed goal of the settlement and to this day has traditionally marked the center of the historic town

 [^1]: The Great Meadows, Registry Form

 ## Building a City ##

-By August 15, 1846 the town had undergone several modifications and had been significantly built up from its fledgling past.
-Citizens had begun to grow the town adding many more buildings extending from the plaza.
-The population of Las Vegas had gone through a small boom somewhere between 200/300 people living in the village.
-Despite its growing size, Las Vegas was still reliant on the Adobe Bricks to make housing.
-Its during this time that members of the American army had begun to circulate through the town taking note of unremarkable yet functioning it was.
+By 1846 the town's stock of adobe structures had grown considerably, especially around the plaza--the focal point of commerce and government in many Hispano settlements.
+The population of Las Vegas had gone through a small boom, with somewhere between two and three hundred people living in the village.
+During this transition to American rule, members of the United States Army began to circulate through the town taking note of unremarkable yet functioning it was.

 ## Las Vegas on the Trail ##

 {% include figure.html class="img-right" width="33%" caption="Plaza Hotel" image-url="PlazaHotelFront1.JPG" %}

 Between its founding and the beginning of the Civil War, Las Vegas thrived as frontier town operating on the Santa Fe Trail.
-Records Traveler, trader and military accounts describe a small but thriving town growing off the commerce brought by the trail, *"As we drew near Las Vegas we noted that the "bottoms" of the little creek running near the town were cultivated in corn, with occasional patches of vegetables, the land enclosed by fences, but flanked by irrigation ditches supplying the necessary water and the crops were looking remarkably well, although the weather had been dry for some weeks...Las Vegas was a compactly-built town of probably two or three hundred inhabitants, the houses are for the most part built of adobe bricks or tufts of sod, with a corral in the rear.
-The herds...were driven in about sunset."*[^2]: Las Vegas had begun to be documented the increasing stability and buildup of the town.
-The town was simple yet thriving, despite it being a architecturally simple town.
-On July 4, 1879 the railroad was brought to Las Vegas and with it came influx of new American architectural styles utilizing stone-cut bricks, most notable was Victorian style buildings which heavily influenced the new redesigns of the buildings that formed the plaza.
-Most of these buildings underwent various changes but the most notable of the plaza structures that remained largely unchanged was the three-story plaza hotel that appeared as a cornerstone gem to the town.
-The Plaza Hotel[^3] was among the various Victorian style buildings that made up the plaza.
+Traveler, trader, and military accounts describe a small but important town dependent on the commerce brought by the trail:

+>"As we drew near Las Vegas we noted that the "bottoms" of the little creek running near the town were cultivated in corn, with occasional patches of vegetables, the land enclosed by fences, but flanked by irrigation ditches supplying the necessary water and the crops were looking remarkably well, although the weather had been dry for some weeks...Las Vegas was a compactly-built town of probably two or three hundred inhabitants, the houses are for the most part built of adobe bricks or tufts of sod, with a corral in the rear.
+The herds...were driven in about sunset."[^2]

+On July 4, 1879 the railroad came to Las Vegas.
+With it came new American architectural styles utilizing stone-cut bricks--most notably the Victorian style, visible today in many of the buildings surrounding the plaza.
+The Plaza Hotel, a fixture on the plaza since the mid-nineteenth century,remains one of the most important examples of Victorian architecture in Las Vegas.[^3]

 [^2]: William B. Napton, a traveler along the Santa Fe Trail, Registration Form
 [^3]: The Plaza Hotel still operates today equipped with modern conviences